 Q - Do we need towels, bedding and sundries?

-A - No. We provide all your freshly laundered bedding and towels for everyone aboard.
-Plus tea towels, cleaning equipment / products and toilet rolls to easily last you.
+A - A present, due to COVID restrictions and to remain COVID Secure, we would ask you to bring along your own duvets or sleeping bags and pillows/cases.
+We still provide mattress protectors, top sheets and towels for everyone aboard.
+We also provide tea towels, cleaning equipment / products and toilet rolls to easily last you.

 Q - Where can we get food and drink?

 A - We supply tea, coffee and sugar to start you off.
 There a numerous eating and drinking places along the canal, plus shops where you can buy provisions.
 But we would suggest you bring along a good supply of food, drinks and snacks.

 Q - What clothing do we need?